TruptiRadadiya/nosql-challenge/README.md

 ### Part 1: Database and Jupyter Notebook Set Up

-In this section, I successfully set up a MongoDB database and imported the provided establishments.json data for analysis.
+In this section, I successfully set up a MongoDB database and imported the provided `establishments.json` data for analysis.

 1. Data Import:

-   - The data was imported into a MongoDB database named uk_food and the collection was named establishments.
+   - The data was imported into a MongoDB database named `uk_food` and the collection was named `establishments`.
    - The command used for import was:
      ```
      mongoimport --type json -d uk_food -c establishments --drop --jsonArray D:\Data_Boot_Camp\Module_12_challenge\nosql-challenge\Resources\establishments.json